The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/6-join-queries.md

 | 4       | Why I Love Coding | 3       | carmen_s  | carmen@example.com |
 | 5       | Advanced Joins    | 2       | reuben_o  | reuben@example.com |

-With this table, we can answer questions like:

-- What posts did `ann_duong` write?
-- Who wrote the post titled `'Advanced Joins'`?
-- How many posts has each user written?

 **<details><summary>Q: What is the problem with storing all of this data in a single flat table instead of two separate tables?</summary>**

-A flat table like this breaks the normalization rule requiring every column to be dependent on the primary key. `username` and `email` are dependent on the `user_id`, not on the `post_id`.
-The following issues inefficiencies:
+A flat table like this breaks the normalization rule requiring every column to be dependent on the primary key. `username` and `email` are dependent on `user_id`, not on `post_id`:
-- `username` and `email` would be duplicated on every post row for the same user
+- `username` and `email` are duplicated on every post row for the same user
 - If a user changes their email, you'd need to update every post they've ever written
-- A user with no posts would have no row at all, or a row with `NULL` post columns
+- A user with no posts would have no row at all

 Splitting into two tables eliminates all of this.
 The user's info lives in one row in `users`.
 Posts reference it via `user_id`.
 Change the email once — all posts see the update automatically through the foreign key.

 </details>

-To create a more normalized database schema, we should split the data into two tables: `users` and `posts`.
+To create a normalized schema, we split the data into two tables: `users` and `posts`.
 These tables have a **one-to-many** relationship: one user can author many posts.
 The `posts` table holds a `user_id` foreign key that references `users.user_id`.

 **`users` table:**